tnagorra/potato-download-manager/README.md

 #Potato Download Manager

 ##Description
 A multipart downloader that downloads potatoes from the internet.
+It supports download acceleration and resume capabilites.

 ##Build Instructions
 ###Dependencies